nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 Personal feelings about sum types aside, I think most people would agree they are not a terrible way to model a data structure that can be *"one of these (potentially very different) things, and nothing else"*.
 And once you've used sum types in a match/**switch statement**/expression combined with **exhaustiveness checking**, well I find it's hard to go back.

-If you already know what a sum type is and why they are called that way feel free to skip over to the next section.
 Let's take a primitive type, a boolean or `bool` in Rust.
 It has 2 possible values: `true` or `false` (also called "cardinality").
 A struct or record is called a **"product type"** because you can count the number of possible values (or cardinality) by *multiplying* the number of possible values of each field.
 So if I have a struct with 2 boolean fields (example here in Rust):

 ```rust
 struct UserStatus {